Economy of Spokane, Washington: Prominent industries

 From 2005 to 2007, the leading industries in Spokane for the employed population 16 years and older were educational services, and health care, and social assistance, 25 percent, and retail trade, 12 percent.
 As of February 2020, the largest sectors for non–farm employment are education and health services, trade, transportation, and utilities, and government.

 The top five employers in Spokane are the State of Washington, Spokane Public Schools, Providence Sacred Heart Medical Center and Children's Hospital, the 92nd Air Refueling Wing, and Spokane County.
-Sizable companies with locations in the Spokane region include, BlueStar Technologies, Ciena, Cisco, F5 Networks, Goodrich Corporation, Honeywell, Itron, Kaiser Aluminum, Telect, and Triumph Composite Systems.
+Sizable companies with locations in the Spokane region include, BlueStar Technologies, Ciena, Cisco, F5, Goodrich Corporation, Honeywell, Itron, Kaiser Aluminum, Telect, and Triumph Composite Systems.

 Among the top employers in Kootenai County include Kootenai Health (1,825 employees), Coeur d’Alene Tribal Casino (1,400 employees), and Coeur d’Alene School District (1,250 employees).

 Other industries in Spokane include professional and business services, manufacturing, and mining, logging, and construction which employed 26,000, 18,000, and 14,000 respectively in February 2020.
 Furthermore, all branches of the U.S. armed forces are represented in Spokane County.
 The largest military facility in the area is Fairchild Air Force Base.